 Massachusetts state finance law includes a statutory requirement to transfer tax revenue attributable to capital gains above an annual threshold to the Stabilization Fund, State Pension Liability Fund, and State Retiree Benefits Trust Fund.
-The FY20 capital gains tax threshold, as determined by the Department of Revenue, was \$1.260 billion.
-In July 2020, the Department of Revenue certified that FY20 tax collections attributable to capital gains totaled \$1.659 billion which, per statute would have resulted in a \$399 million transfer of above-threshold capital gains tax revenue from the General Fund; however, in response to the coronavirus pandemic, the Legislature suspended that statutory requirement and no transfers of capital gains tax revenues to the Stabilization Fund, pension funds, and State Retiree Benefits Trust Fund were made in FY20.
-During the fiscal year, the Fund also earned \$62 million in investment income, approximately \$15 million from casino gaming tax revenue and a small amount of tax revenue.
-The Commonwealth made no withdrawals from the Stabilization in FY20.
-(Details of transfers to the Stabilization Fund are shown in the table on page 133).
+The FY21 capital gains tax threshold, as determined by the Department of Revenue, was \$1.312 billion.
+In July 2021, the Department of Revenue certified that FY21 tax collections attributable to capital gains totaled \$2.533 billion, 90%, or \$1.098 billion of which was transferred to the Stabilization Fund, with the remaining \$122 million divided equally between the Commonwealth pension fund and State Retiree Benefits Trust Fund (which funds post employee health benefits).
+During the fiscal year, the Stabilization Fund also earned \$9 million in investment income, \$17 million from casino gaming tax revenue and a small amount of tax revenue.
+The Commonwealth made no withdrawals from the Stabilization in FY21.
+(Details of transfers and to and investment earnings of the Stabilization Fund are shown in the table on page 144).